๐งช Velora Lab: Experiment Log

 - Increased flexibility compared to V1

-- Can bend and fold without immediate breaking
+- Can bend and fold without immediate failure

 ๐ Performance Summary